Item Number: #709

 The Beer Mug (aka Tankard) is a hefty piece of glass.
 It is quite substantial, and would be a welcome addition to your Fostoria American collection, or to a well-stocked bar.
 The Beer Mug is approximately 4½” tall and has a capacity of about 12 ounces.
 While the Beer Mug was predominately produced in clear crystal, it was also made in a brown tone as well.
 Some folks call the color “smoke grey”, while others simply call it “brown”.
 The colored mugs are much more rare than the crystal versions, and there are even a select few in the color of ruby.

 Two important distinctions should be made regarding the Beer Mug and/or Tankard.
 When it was first introduced in the 1930’s, the bottom of the Beer Mug had a plain bottom.
 In other words, the bottom of the glass was clear, void of any design.
 However, when this piece was reintroduced in 1974 as a Tankard, the mould was reworked.
 While the size and holding capacity remained unchanged, the Tankard now displayed a rayed design on its bottom.

-If you are interested in learning about the current availability and/or purchasing this piece, please click the following sponsored link for available Beer Mugs on eBay.
+If you are interested in learning more about the current availability of this piece, please click the following sponsored link for available Beer Mugs on eBay.